Lukas-Schillinger/django-queryset-feeler/README.md

 | `Feel(model_instance)` | Execute a model instance by calling it again from the database using `.refresh_from_db()` |
 | `Feel(function)` | Execute a function |

+Profile your queries using any of the following properties.

 | Property | About
 | :--- | :---